We live and work in one of North America’s most diverse, beautiful and wild regions—Canada’s Columbia and Southern Rocky Mountains.

 Due to our region’s connected wild systems, its been rated by global scientists as providing one of the best opportunities on the planet for successfully addressing the impacts of climate change.

-Five local Wildsight branches work at the grassroots level to build a conservation ethic in our communities and a culture of sustainability.
-These autonomous branches are as diverse as the towns they’re located in: Creston, Elk Valley (Fernie), Golden, Invermere and Kimberley/Cranbrook.
+Six local Wildsight branches work at the grassroots level to build a conservation ethic in our communities and a culture of sustainability.
+These autonomous branches are as diverse as the towns they’re located in: Creston, Elk Valley (Fernie), Golden, Invermere, Kimberley/Cranbrook and Revelstoke.
 All of our branches truly exemplify that small, local steps can make an enormous difference.